Annual FilingGA

 Quick Answer

 Georgia LLCs must file an annual registration with the Secretary of State by April 1 each year.
 The fee is a flat $50 — filed exclusively online through the Georgia Corporations Division eCorp portal.
 Georgia calls this an 'annual registration,' not an 'annual report,' which confuses owners migrating from other states.
-If you miss two consecutive annual registrations, Georgia administratively dissolves your LLC under O.C.G.A. § 14-11-611.
-Reinstatement requires a $250 fee plus all missed filing fees.
+Miss April 1 and Georgia adds a $25 late fee.
+If the registration stays unpaid more than 60 days past the due date, your LLC becomes subject to administrative dissolution under O.C.G.A. § 14-11-603 — the state mails a written notice and gives you 60 days to cure before dissolving.
+Reinstatement requires a $250 fee plus all missed filing fees, within five years of dissolution.
 You can also prepay up to three years in advance ($150 for three years) to avoid missing future deadlines.

 Key Takeaways